stuartfogel/CountingSheepPSG/README.md

 # Counting Sheep PSG

-EEGlab-compatible sleep scoring and event marking
+EEGLAB-compatible sleep scoring, signl processing and event marking

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites

 Mac, PC and Linux compatible.
-Designed for use with EEGlab 2019 or later (https://eeglab.org) on Matlab R2019a.
+Designed for use with EEGLAB 2019 or later (https://eeglab.org) on Matlab R2019a.
-For use on continuous eeglab datasets (*.set).
+For use on continuous EEGLAB datasets (*.set).

 Works best if recording includes (in the EEG.event structure):
 * Recording start time event (at first data point)